 …and you’ll get:

-Note, you are free to group your ideas, concepts, associations etc. into new groups and associations and overall change the mindmap as you see fit, whenever you want.
-It's also good to note when one can generalize certain associations - this helps to raise the abstraction level a bit higher and when doing so, one often finds new associations.
+Note, you can group your ideas, concepts, associations etc. into new groups and associations and overall change the mindmap as you see fit, whenever you want.
+It’s also good to note when one can generalize certain associations - this helps to raise the abstraction level a bit higher and when doing so, one often finds new associations.

-...and so on, and so on.
-You can add colors and other "bling" as you see fit (click on the picture to see a bigger version):
+…and so on, and so on.
+You can add colors and other decorations as you see fit:

-This was just a simple and somewhat contrived artificial example, and if you try out mindmapping on a target of your choice, you will see how efficient the technique actually is in practise.
+This was just a simple and somewhat contrived artificial example.
+If you try out mindmapping on a target of your choice, you will see how efficient the technique actually is in practise.
 It will be useful to use some subject closer to your interests, rather than picking a general example.

 If you’ve never done mindmaps, do a couple of training maps to get the idea.
 Pick some subject in Wikipedia and map it.
 Once you’ve done a few mindmaps the process will click into place and can use it more efficiently.